-- There is a variation in Shutter Island, in which a character who is apparently a police officer investigating sinister events at a psychiatric hospital is revealed to be a delusional patient.
+- Inverted in Shutter Island, in which the protagonist believes he, himself, is a federal agent investigating sinister events at a psychiatric hospital, but is revealed to be a delusional patient.

 - In Edgar Allan Poe's "The System of Doctor Tarr and Professor Fether" the narrator discovers that the mental ward staff he's been talking to are actually the mental patients who have taken over the asylum.